Snigg-Phil/SNIGGSMARTTEST/docs/charging-rules.md

 **Solar power**: The condition is fulfilled if the generated current per phase (for charging rules for cars) or the generated power across all phases (for battery storage) is greater than (or equal to) the specified value or the formula.

 **Input active**: The condition is fulfilled if the input with the specified number of the device with the specified device ID (E1, E2, ... for wallboxes, M1, M2, ... for meters) is active.
 Numbers count from 0.
 In this way, you can use charging rules in conjunction with switching inputs.
-The Snigg Snigg Smart Charger, for example, has 2 S0 inputs.
-To use these, you can set up a Snigg Power Brain S0 meter as a device with the "Display" role in the Snigg Charging Manager.
+The Snigg Smart Charger, for example, has 2 S0 inputs.
+To use these, you can set up a Snigg Smart Controller S0 meter as a device with the "Display" role in the Snigg Charging Manager.
 Assuming this meter has the device ID M1, you can address the S0-1 input using device ID M1 and input number 1.
-You can find information on wiring the S0 inputs on the Snigg Power Brain on our page about [S0 inputs / S0 counters and Modbus counters](/en/cfos-power-brain/modbus-meter-s0-meter.htm).
+You can find information on wiring the S0 inputs on the Snigg Smart Controller on our page about [S0 inputs / S0 counters and Modbus counters](/en/cfos-power-brain/modbus-meter-s0-meter.htm).
 If, for example, you want to control the charging current using an external switch or use a ripple control receiver that switches a relay in accordance with the energy supplier's specifications, you can use charging rules with input.
 In this way, you can also activate a charging controller for PV surplus via input.

 **Environmentally friendly**: Here you can specify the maximum desired delay of the charging process and the expected charging time.
 The condition is considered fulfilled (and remains fulfilled) as soon as the Snigg Charging Manager has calculated a start time that is as environmentally friendly and grid-friendly as possible and this has been reached.
 See [Environmentally friendly charging](/de/cfos-charging-manager/documentation/environmentally-friendly-charging.htm).